+Customer base

-Customer base The Company needs new and repeat customers in sufficient numbers to grow the business, especially in markets where the Company already has a degree of market penetration.
+The Company needs new and repeat customers in sufficient numbers to grow the business, especially in markets where the Company already has a degree of market penetration.
 In order to do so, the Company is keeping in close contact with its core customer base and is targeting customers who have historically used other suppliers and channels to purchase products.
 The Company's strategy also assists existing customers to grow their business and make repeat purchases of products.
 If these strategies fail, the revenue may be reduced which could have an adverse effect on the financial results.

+Competition and product mix

-Competition and The Company monitors competitors in its markets and seeks to differentiate itself from product mix competitors by selling quality products and providing quality services to its customers.
+The Company monitors competitors in its markets and seeks to differentiate itself from competitors by selling quality products and providing quality services to its customers.
 The Company's business could suffer if competitors increase their market share.

+Product research and development

-The Company invests in research and technology, and continues to develop its products Product research and development and materials used in them.
+The Company invests in research and technology, and continues to develop its products and materials used in them.
 Should these products fail to meet the demands of the market or cost more in research and development than the Company anticipated, this could have an adverse effect on the financial results and overall image of the Company.

+Patents, trademarks and brand reputation

-Patents, trademarks Maintaining and enhancing the brand is critical to the Company's strategies going forward. and brand reputation If the Company fails to meet customer expectations, negative publicity and complaints on social media platforms could damage the brand and ultimately reduce customers' willingness to buy from the Company.
+Maintaining and enhancing the brand is critical to the Company's strategies going forward.
+If the Company fails to meet customer expectations, negative publicity and complaints on social media platforms could damage the brand and ultimately reduce customers' willingness to buy from the Company.
 If the Company fails to maintain its brand or if excessive expenses are incurred in this effort, the Company's business, results of operations, financial condition and financial results may be materially and adversely affected.
 As with all brands, the Company is exposed to risk from unauthorised use of its trademarks and other intellectual property.

-Cash and other The management of cash is of fundamental importance.
-At the reporting date the financial risk consolidated entity had a cash balance of \$14.2m (2016: \$17.6m).
+Cash and other financial risk

+The management of cash is of fundamental importance.
+At the reporting date the consolidated entity had a cash balance of \$30.1m (2019: \$7.7m).
 The working capital will be used to carry out the Company's growth and expansion plans.
 The Company is also exposed financial risks such as foreign currency risk and interest rate risk.
 Refer to the 'Financial Instrument' note to the financial statements for further information on these risks and how they are managed.

+Loss of people

-The Company's senior executive team is instrumental in implementing the Company's Loss of people strategies and executing business plans which support the business operations and growth.
+The Company's senior executive team is instrumental in implementing the Company's strategies and executing business plans which support the business operations and growth.
 Service agreements are in place and the risk of the loss of key personnel is mitigated by regular reviews of remuneration packages (including short and long term incentive schemes) and succession planning within the team.

+Equal opportunity

-Equal opportunity The Company is committed to an active equal opportunities policy.
+The Company is committed to an active equal opportunities policy.
 It is the Company's policy to promote an environment free from discrimination, harassment and victimisation, where everyone will receive equal treatment regardless of gender, colour, ethnic or national origin, disability, age, marital status, sexual orientation or religion.
 Employment practices are applied which are fair, equitable and consistent with the skills and abilities of the employees and the needs of the Company.

+Refer to commentary at Recommendations 7.1 and 7.2.